Big Pigeon in Southwest Iowa

 • Although target damage was considered severe, within a few weeks refinery production figures were higher than pre-raid.

-The Ploiesti oil refineries became a major Fifteenth Air Force target again in May 1944.
-Raids continued until they were overrun by Soviet forces in August 1944.
+The Ploiesti oil refineries became a major target again in May 1944.
+US heavy bomber raids continued until the refineries were overrun by Soviet forces in August 1944.

 Operation Tidal Wave